pokemon-team-application/poke-team-builder/README.md

 - Name
 - Type(s)
 - Sprite

-- Stats
-  - All stats
-- Moves
-  - All moves
+### Stat

 ### Team

+Add from the PokemonDescription

 ### TeamMember

+Shows:

+- Name
+- Sprite

 ### MovesList

+Total move list of the current pokemon that is being searched.

 ### MoveDescription

-Move List off to the side of the application
+Move description of the currently selected move.